 Inazuma Eleven 2 has plenty of aliens who all speak perfect Japanese.
-This later turns out to be justified because they're actually native Japanese humans under the influence of the Aliea meteorite's power.
+This later turns out to be because they're actually native Japanese humans under the influence of the Aliea meteorite's power.

 Every alien race in Darkstar One speaks English.
 Word of God states that the reason behind this is because English was established as the standard spoken language in the galaxy.

 The 4 main alien races in the X-Universe all speak Japanese.
 Translation Convention makes them all speak English or whatever language the user set the game to use.

 In the first two Gothic games, only one orc is able to speak human language (and only because he was a human slave).
 In Gothic 3 all orcs suddenly are able to speak human language.